 "As a T.A I often supported pupils during their phonics lessons, and while I absolutely champion the way that phonics is taught in schools, I became aware that for some children, sitting and listening for long periods could be a real challenge.

-As someone who struggled with this kind of learning in school, I was inspired to develop of a new approach that would make phonics learning accessible, exciting and inspiring to all children.
+As someone who struggled with this kind of learning in school, I was inspired to develop of a new approach that would make phonics learning accessible, exciting and joyful to all children.

-I am aware that children learn in different ways, and for some simply getting out of the normal classroom setting and trying a more kinesthetic, imaginative style of learning is a hugely effective way to inspire a love of reading."
+I am aware that children learn in different ways, and for some a more kinesthetic, imaginative style of learning is a hugely effective way to inspire a love of reading."